xp44mm/Notebook/ConcurrencyCookbook/09 Collections.md

 ### Discussion

 I recommend using `Channels` for asynchronous producer/consumer queues whenever possible.
 They have multiple sampling options in addition to throttling, and they are highly optimized.
 However, if your application logic can be expressed as a “pipeline” through which data flows, then TPL Dataflow may be a more natural fit.
-The final option is `AsyncProducerConsumerQueue<T>`, which may make sense if your application is already using other types from AsyncEx.
+The final option is `AsyncProducerConsumerQueue<T>`, which may make sense if your application is already using other types from `AsyncEx`.

 ##### TIP